 Would ever consider becoming a virtual assistant?
 Which task would you specialize in?

 Alexa’s Note: Doing blog management/virtual assistant work is my absolute favorite way to make money online (besides running this blog, of course.)
 It’s also how I was able to increase my freelance income.
 I think it’s a great way to diversify a freelance writing business if you start getting burnt out on writing all the time.
-Here’s how I was able to get high paying VA jobs.
+If you’re interested in becoming a VA you can take a free email course on How to Become a Virtual Assistant here.